Heather (given name)

-Heather is a common English speaking nation given name, for girls.

-Origin and meaning

-The name Heather actually refers to a variety of small shrubs with pink or white flowers which commonly grow in rocky areas that is literally referred to as Heather, in English.
+Heather is an English primarily feminine given name.
+The botanical name refers to a variety of small shrubs with pink or white flowers which commonly grow in rocky areas.
 The brush is native to Scotland and England, but it is more commonly found in Scotland due to its rocky territories.
 The name is derived from Middle English hather.

-Heather has several other definitions.
-The most commonly known is as a reference to a color mixture; it is most often a pale shade of blue from blue itself to pink to even purple mixed with gray.
-However, many times it refers to any color that includes gray or gray streaks within it, such as what is known as Heather fabric.
+The spelling was altered in the 18th century due to associations with the English word heath, denoting a location where the plant heather often grows.

-The masculine form of the name is Heath.
+Heath is often regarded as a masculine form of the name.
+Heath has also occasionally been used as a girl's name in the United States.

-Popularity and variations